 Keep in mind, everyone is going to heal a little differently so there isn’t a specific time point when you will be cleared for tasks like driving.
 It is based on how your knee is moving and your ability to react quickly if needed.

-So often patients are discharged from traditional physical therapy (PT) once their pain is controlled and they can meet basic functional goals.
+You will likely be discharged from traditional physical therapy (PT) once your pain is controlled and you can meet basic functional goals.

 Rarely do people get to continue until they are able to do adventurous things like hiking, kneeling, higher impact exercise, squatting, etc. There are people who are years out from their replacement but don’t have the ability to squat and kneel like they want to.